 Nick was going to die.
-He told me about his terminal illness some time ago while we were walking back from our local grocers.
+He told me about his terminal illness more than a year ago while we were walking back from our local grocers.
 We had lived in the same road for many years and had the occasional conversations.
 Not that they had ever been superficial.
 I am a psychotherapist and people tend to be more at ease to dive into subjects they would not do otherwise.
 But this time it was different.
 For both of us it became obvious that this was a moment we would start a journey together.
 Not any journey.
 It was the beginning of the most important journey we both would ever do in our life.

 From now on we met once a week in our local cafe and talked for an hour or so.
 Our talks felt urgent, to the point and absolute open and honest.
 Time could not be wasted.
 It appeared limited - and indeed was - and therefore more pressures.
 Nick was not holding back in his need to talk about death and dying.
 And he demanded from me the same openness and engagement.

 It was at times philosophical and psychological, increasingly became real and more of a direct experience.
 He obviously was getting weaker and his concerns about what was lying ahead for him and his dearest were growing.
 I could not be a bystander - even if I wanted to.
 The fact that he was dying and I am not - at least not yet - became irrelevant.
 We both were inquiring and investigating the most pressing issue there is.

 January this year, abruptly, the times we were meeting in the cafe ended with his increasing fragility.
 He could not leave his bed anymore and a bit later he had to move to the local hospice.
 Our weekly meetings turned into daily ones.
 Talking to each other, however, and sharing our thoughts became less important.
 We were hanging out with each other.
 The TV was bringing 24 hour news continuously as a kind of background noise.
 We were watching from time to time, making comments or just smiling about how all these unfolding dramas were becoming so unreal and irrelevant to us in this room.